 Get Trims Regularly

 You’ve probably heard it before, but it’s worth noting again that getting regular trims can help prevent the need for a more drastic haircut you might not want (in the event of an incurable fairy knot).
 The ends of your hair are older than the hair that is growing from your scalp, and therefore they require a fair amount of TLC due to their fragility.
+"Split ends, although at the ends of hair, can be a reason all on their own for causing two strands of differing lengths of hair to link," explains Reslan.
+"Whether it’s the split ends getting caught together or one split end hooking into the cuticle of another strand."

 Use the "Search and Destroy" Method

 Although it’s a good practice to get trims, cutting any significant part of hair can still be an emotional trigger for some.
 That’s when the search-and-destroy method comes in handy.
 If you haven’t heard the term before, don’t worry, it’s harmless.
-All you need are your fingers, eyes, a pair of scissors and patience.
+All you need are your fingers, eyes, a pair of scissors, and patience.

 To effectively search-and-destroy, you’ll have to part your hair into small, manageable sections and glide your hands throughout.
 While you are doing this, your fingers will have to “feel” for the fairy knots, which typically causes a slight snag on the fingertip from the knot’s tiny bead-like shape.
-With your eyes closely following your fingers’ movements, you’ll home in the fairy knot in question and quickly snip above the knot to permanently remove it.
+With your eyes closely following your fingers’ movements, you’ll hone in the fairy knot in question and quickly snip above the knot to permanently remove it.

 Detangle While You're Still in the Shower